pmeran/neuriteX/README.md

 A collection of functions to evaluate the integrity of nerve cell processes (neurites) in microscopy images

 ## Description
-For neurons (nerve cells) expressing a fluorescent cytoplasmic marker, the integrity of neurites (axons and dendrites) is quantitatively evaluated, and a score is returned.
+For neurons (nerve cells) expressing a fluorescent cytoplasmic marker, the integrity of neurites (axons and dendrites) is evaluated, and a numerical score is returned.
 The code is primarily intended for research laboratories in academia and industry that study neurodegeneration.
-The codebase is written in Python (version 3.6.7, 3.7.9) and R (version 4.4.1) and has been tested in Windows 10.
+The codebase is written in Python (version 3.6.7, 3.7.9) and R (version 4.4.1) and has been tested in Windows 10.<br />
 Image analysis is implemented in Python and includes: image correction; neurite segmentation with computation of the neurite integrity index (NII); and generation of images representing processing intermediates (for parameter optimization).<br />
-Result visualization is implemented in R.<br />
+Visualization of results is implemented in R.<br />
 <br />
 A step-by-step guide is provided that requires knowledge of Python and R, as well as familiarity with the use of IDEs (PyCharm and R Studio).
-ImageJ (or Fiji) is helpful for evaluation of generated image stacks.<br />
+ImageJ (or Fiji) is not required but helpful for evaluation of generated image stacks.<br />

 ## Analysis – first steps

 *	Download repository from https://github.com/pmeran/neuriteX/
-*	Open PyCharm, create new project folder 'neuriteX_root_folder/'
+*	Open PyCharm and create new project folder 'neuriteX_root_folder/'
 *	From downloaded repository, transfer folder `img_ori/` and file `neuriteX.py` to created root folder in PyCharm
 *	Open `neuriteX.py` in PyCharm and do the following:<br />
 &nbsp;&nbsp;o&nbsp;&nbsp;&nbsp;To import modules and load methods, run code in `neuriteX.py` from first line all the way down to `END OF METHODS`<br />